ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-9-1.md

-Chapter 9: Overcoming Barriers to Performance Improvement: Identifying Common Barriers to Performance Improvement and Strategies for Overcoming Them
+Identifying Common Barriers to Performance Improvement and Strategies for Overcoming Them
 ====================================================================================================================================================

 In this chapter, we'll discuss common barriers to performance improvement and strategies for overcoming them.